 6.4L SRT engine has 16 valves with a sodium filled exhaust and 16 hollow stem intake valves.
 Because exhaust valves are valves that are responsible for bringing hot air out of the combustion chamber, they are filled with a mixture of sodium because the mixture cools the air in the exhaust and allows the valve to handle more heat.

 The intake valve is a valve that allows air to enter the combustion chamber and it is easier for the valve to open and the more air it enters, the bigger the explosion.
 So the lighter the admission valve, the less demanding and quicker it is to open.
 Therefore, valves with holes are lighter, and they improve performance.
+You can check out a wide range of dispensing valves on this page.

 The materials used in the machine are very important for engine performance.
 Engine performance works very hard and the temperature becomes very, very hot, so the engine needs to be made of materials that can withstand a lot of pressure and heat.